 Hiking the Devil's Punchbowl in Los Angeles County

 The Devil's Punchbowl is one of my favorite hiking areas.
 I've hiked there several times a year since 1999 and have taken lots of photographs.
 The geology of the area makes it extra interesting.
-Did you know that the San Gabriel Mountains, where the Punchbowl is located, are actually the edges of two of the earth's tectonic plates pushing up against each other?
-Did you also know that these mountains, from their base to the top, are some of the highest in the world?
-Of course, it's a great idea to research before going, or to take one of the geology hikes offered by Punchbowl guides.
+Did you know that the San Gabriel Mountains, where the Punchbowl is located, are actually the edges of two tectonic plates pushing up against each other?
+Did you also know that these mountains, from base to top, are some of the highest in the world?
+It's a great idea to research before going, or to take one of the geology hikes offered by Punchbowl guides.

 Geologically, the area is called a "syncline"––a fold in the earth.
-It resulted from the edge of two of the earth's tectonic plates pushing against each other as they slipped by over the millenia––the North American Plate heading slowly southwest, the Pacific Plate heading slowly northeast.
+The fold resulted from the edge of two of the earth's tectonic plates pushing against each other as they slipped by over the millennia––the North American Plate heading slowly southwest, the Pacific Plate heading slowly northeast.

 The movements of the tectonic plates shoved up what was once horizontal layers of sandstone and sedimentary deposits until they were almost vertical.
 These are the rocks you see pictured above and in the photo collection below.
 When you're hiking there, it's amazing to see the colors in the rocks and imagine how those layers used to be flat.
 The earth has to be really powerful to push against itself like that.